b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 the same as in the previous code snippet.

-I don't know about you, but when I was a student I often wondered when to choose paired and when unpaired t-test.
+I don't know about you, but when I was a student I often wondered when to choose a paired and when an unpaired t-test.
 Now I finally know, and it is so simple.
 Too bad that most statistical programs/packages separate paired t-test from one-sample t-test (unlike the authors of the `HypothesisTests` package).

 Anyway, this also demonstrates an important feature of the data.
 The data points in both columns/groups need to be properly ordered, e.g. in our case it makes little sense to subtract body mass of a mouse with 1 on its tail from a mouse with 5 on its tail, right?
-Doing so has just as little sense as subtracting it from mouse number 6, 7, 8, etc. There is only one clearly good way to do this subtraction and this is to subtract mouse number 1 (`noDrugX`) from mouse number 1 (`drugX`).
-So, if you ever wonder paired or unpaired t-test then think if is there a clearly better way to subtract one column of data from the other.
+Doing so has just as little sense as subtracting it from mouse number 6, 7, 8, etc. There is only one clearly good way to do this subtraction and this is to subtract mouse number 1 (`drugX`) from mouse number 1 (`noDrugX`).
+So, if you ever wonder a paired or unpaired t-test then think if there is a clearly better way to subtract one column of data from the other.
 If so, then you should go with the paired t-test, otherwise choose the unpaired t-test.

 BTW, do you remember how in @sec:compare_contin_data_check_assump we checked the assumptions of our `oneSampleTTest`, well it turns out that here we should do